remult/remult/misc/public-api.md

   admin?: Allowed
-  /** Storage to use for backend methods that use queue */ queueStorage?: QueueStorage
+  /** Storage to use for backend methods that use queue */ queueStorage?: QueueStorage error?: (info: {
+    req: RequestType
+    entity?: EntityMetadata
+    exception?: any
+    httpStatusCode: number
+    responseBody: any
+    sendError: (httpStatusCode: number, body: any) => void }) => Promise<void>
 }
 //[ ] ClassType from TBD is not exported
 //[ ] UserInfo from TBD is not exported
 //[ ] SubscriptionServer from TBD is not exported
+//[ ] Allowed from TBD is not exported
-//[ ] Allowed from TBD is not exported export type SpecificRoute = {
+//[ ] EntityMetadata from TBD is not exported export type SpecificRoute = {
   get(handler: GenericRequestHandler): SpecificRoute
   put(handler: GenericRequestHandler): SpecificRoute